sivertheisholt/ML-Testing-Docs/README.md

 Instead you can follow the guide under.
 Make sure you have setup WSL2 with GPU support (Look at the previous header).

-# WSL2 Train object dection
+# WSL2 Train model

 This repo contains the necessary instruction to setup and start a training with tensorboard for visualization.

 First you will have to prepare some images (labeled) and drop the zip file in the root directory.
+Name the file images.zip.

+Start the training by running the following script:

 ```
 start_training.sh